 Oh No….
 It Happened!

 We’ve all done it, lost something.
+But what’s been lost can be found!
 It’s not surprising that a college student may lose their keys, book, wallet, phone, etc. They have so many things occupying their minds and are learning to “adult” for the first time.
 As parents, the frustration is usually about the security of things (i.e. losing a debit card).
 Things can be found or replaced, but with so many cases of identity theft, your student is just as vulnerable.
 And with students being far from home, fixing the problem can be challenging.

 It was not a pleasant experience this summer to get a phone call from my daughter, who had just started her first term at UNF, telling me she could not find her backpack with her laptop in it.
 Needless to say, I was far from pleased.
 I did, however, stay calm and remember that I had purchased insurance for her through National Student Services Inc (NSSI).